Giannis scores 50 to power Bucks to first NBA title since 1971 - RFI

 "It hurts.
 Badly," Suns coach Monty Williams said.
 "But I'm also grateful we had this chance to play for a championship.
 The fourth quarter, it was pretty evident we just couldn't score enough.
 We just couldn't convert."

-Relentless Antetokounmpo, an often weak free throw shooter who made 17-of-19 from the line, scored 12 of his 20 third-quarter points in a 16-8 Bucks run that gave Milwaukee a 58-55 lead only 4:34 into the second half.
+Relentless Antetokounmpo scored 12 of his 20 third-quarter points in a 16-8 Bucks run that gave Milwaukee a 58-55 lead only 4:34 into the second half.

 He was the first with a 20-point quarter in the finals since Jordan and the game hung on a knife's edge, deadlocked at 77-77 entering the fourth quarter.

-Antetokounmpo scored eight for the Bucks in a 10-6 Milwaukee run for a 94-88 lead midway into the fourth quarter and time and again he would answer when the Suns cut into the Bucks' lead.
+Antetokounmpo scored eight for the Bucks in a 10-6 Milwaukee run for a 94-88 lead midway into the fourth quarter and time and again he would drive to the basket when the Suns cut into the Bucks' lead.

 Paul missed a 3-pointer, Middleton grabbed the rebound and Bucks fans began celebrating.